jacksonhanks/Jackson-s-Work-Day-Scheduler/README.md

 # Jackson's-Work-Day-Scheduler

 ## Description
 This webpage was designed as a simple calender application to effectively schedule a busy work-day.
+This application allows one to create and save tasks for different hours between 8am to 5pm.
+When information is inputted into the hourly description

 ## Installation
-This webpage was uploaded to GitHub at the repository:
+This webpage was uploaded to GitHub at the repository: https://github.com/jacksonhanks/Jacksons-Work-Day-Scheduler.git

-This webpage can also be accessed by the deployed aapplication with the following link:
+This webpage can also be accessed by the deployed aapplication with the following link: https://jacksonhanks.github.io/Jacksons-Work-Day-Scheduler/

 ## Credits
 This webpage was created with the help of a friend and lead developer, Vincent Lewis, as well as various third party attributes linked below.